Balancing Plantains in Your Keto Diet Through Effective Timing for Optimal Results

 One serving will have less than 4g of carbs, which means you can eat as much as you want.

-To conclude, plantains are a high-starch food unsuitable for someone on a low-carb diet.
-Hopefully, this guide has answered the question; are plantains Keto?
+In conclusion, plantains are a high-starch food that is not suitable for someone on a low-carb diet.
+Hopefully, this guide has clarified that plantains are not suitable for a keto diet, often referred to as “plantains keto.”

 Frequently Asked Questions